-Young People Recognised at the Inspire Suffolk Staff and Student Awards
+Young People Recognised at the Inspire Staff and Student Awards

-After overcoming barriers and making positive next steps in their lives, Suffolk’s most inspiring young people have been recognised at Inspire Suffolk’s 4th annual Staff and Student Awards.
+After overcoming barriers and making positive next steps in their lives, Suffolk’s most inspiring young people have been recognised at Inspire’s 4th annual Staff and Student Awards.

 After a difficult 18 months for young people across the country, the charity has held its annual celebration for staff and students to commend the inspiring journeys of those who have shown resilience in the face of difficult circumstances and continued to make progress.